voutilad/sisu.io/content/posts/paysim-part3.md

 Numbers** that they remix into different (ideally unique) combinations when creating a client in our network.
-Then at some time in the future, they drain those accounts via an intermediary (a **mule**) and conduct a `CashOut` to exflitrate the money from our network.
+Then at some time in the future, they drain those accounts via an intermediary (a **mule**) and conduct a `CashOut` to exfiltrate the money from our network.

 Our methodology for finding these fraudulent accounts will be as
 follows: